 • A third-degree felony conviction for anyone who fraudulently registers as a pain clinic.

 • Criminal penalties for doctors who fail to perform a physical examination before dispensing 72 hours' worth of controlled substances.

 • Fines for keepers of controlled substances who fail to report thefts to law enforcement within 48 hours.

-South Florida has been particularly hard hit, with 9 million oxycodone tablets prescribed in Broward and Palm Beach counties in the first six months of 2010, she said.
+Miami-Dade County has been particularly hard hit, with 9 million oxycodone tablets prescribed in Broward and Palm Beach counties in the first six months of 2010, she said.

 Bondi and her staff consider prescription pain clinics to be "legal drug dealers."

 Pain clinics prescribe medication to patients, such as oxycodone (OxyContin), hydrocodone (Vicodin), morphine, methadone, alprazolam (Xanax), and more.